What is the Puppet? its pros and cons

 Puppet is a software configuration management tool that is used mainly by system administrators and cloud administrators today.
 It helps an administrator declare the system configuration and apply it across one or many systems.

 It is useful in growing complexity of IT infrastructure management and the increasing number of mundane, routine tasks that are involved in almost any setup.
-Puppet is an open source tool under the Apache License 2.0 license.
+Puppet is an open-source tool under the Apache License 2.0 license.

-What is Puppet Pros Cons?
+What are Puppet Pros and Cons?

 Traditionally, system administrators configured computers in a network separately, by carrying out the setup steps on each system locally.
 As the server-client architecture boomed, it was necessary to configure servers remotely and quickly.